upros/tls-pok/draft-friel-tls-eap-dpp.md

 The mechanism for on-boarding of devices defined in this document relies on bootstrap key pairs.
 A client device has an associated elliptic curve (EC) key pair.
 The key pair may be static and baked into device firmware at manufacturing time, or may be dynamic and generated at on-boarding time by the device.
 If this public key, specifically the ASN.1 SEQUENCE SubjectPublicKeyInfo from {{?RFC5280}}, can be shared in a trustworthy manner with a TLS server, a form of "origin entity authentication" (the step from which all subsequent authentication proceeds) can be obtained.

-The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the ASN.1-formatted public key or upload of a Bill of Materials (BOM).
+The exact mechanism by which the server gains knowledge of the public key is out of scope of this specification, but possible mechanisms include scanning a QR code to obtain a base64 encoding of the ASN.1-formatted public key or uploading of a Bill of Materials (BOM) which includes the public key.
 If the QR code is physically attached to the client device, or the BOM is associated with the device, the assumption is that the public key obtained in this bootstrapping method belongs to the client.
 In this model, physical possession of the device implies legitimate ownership.

 The server may have knowledge of multiple bootstrap public keys corresponding to multiple devices, and TLS extensions are defined in this document that enable the server to identity a specific bootstrap public key correspinding to a specific device.